 This movement works a lot of the major muscle groups, but you will be surprised how much it works for the smaller muscle groups as well!

 Kettlebell swings have a nature that compels your core to become engaged more intensely than almost all direct “ab” movements.
+Instead of doing crunches, you can do kettlebell swings to get a six pack and improve your core strength!

 Stabilizing a moving weight through a large range of motion has a tremendous effect on your core strength, linking your upper and lower body together more than ever.
 Your core provides support for your spine, and when your brain notices that your core is trying to stabilize, you will be able to generate more power.